lucasfurno/docs_en/first-steps/index.md

 ## 4. Creating a new Domain associated with your Edge Application {#create-new-domain-associated-edge-application}

-After creating your first edge application, you must associate one or more domains so that your users can have access:
+After creating your first edge application, you must associate one or more domains for your users to access:

 1. Access [Real-Time Manager](https://manager.azion.com/) using your email and password.